Mary Sue BissellTrustee, VP & Exec. Dir.

 Robert F. Jordan was born and raised in Framingham, Massachusetts.
 He served overseas in the U.S. Army from 1945 to 1947 and then attended the University of Massachusetts, graduating in 1951.
 From 1951 to 1956 he was a high school teacher of Algebra and Spanish.
 He also attended Boston College Graduate School and the University of Mexico in Mexico City.
 In 1956 he started a 36-year diplomatic career with the U.S. Information Agency, serving as the Public Affairs Officer and director of the United States Information Service in 11 countries in Asia, Europe and Latin America with responsibility for all U.S. government press and cultural exchange programs.
 He learned four foreign languages.
 He was president of the Fulbright Commission in several countries and was also president of the Government of Ireland's scholarship board.
 While on a Washington tour he was assigned to USIA's inspection corps and conducted policy and public diplomacy inspections of American embassies in some 40 countries worldwide.
 He is the recipient of several meritorious and superior honor awards and performance pay awards from USIA, the Department of Defense and the Department of State.
 He also received the Order of Merit from the Government of Portugal.
 He was chosen several times to organize press facilities for the White House Press Corps for overseas visits of U.S. presidents.
 Following retirement in 1992 he was called back by both USIA and the Department of State to conduct policy inspections of some 20 embassies worldwide.
 In 1994-95 he was a senior advisor to the US-Asia Institute where he prepared a brochure on the Institute's history and also accompanied congressional staff delegations to China and Singapore.
 From 1995 to 2001 he worked for the Federal Emergency Management Agency handling the Spanish-speaking media on disasters around the country.

 Sean Lynch is a current undergraduate student at the University of North Carolina at Chapel Hill double majoring in Political Science and Peace, War, and Defense.
-He is spending this semester working in Washington DC through UNC's Burch Honors Seminar on Domestic and International Affairs.
-Sean grew up in the Washington Area living in Woodbridge, Virginia and now lives in Charlotte, North Carolina.
-He hopes to continue working in Washington, DC on foreign policy matters upon graduation from UNC.
+He has been a member of the US-Asia Institute since January of 2014.
+After growing up in the Washington Area living in Woodbridge, Virginia, he now lives with his family in Charlotte, North Carolina.
+After graduating from UNC, Sean would like to continue working in Washington DC helping to influence US foreign policy.